temporary-tantrum/url-shortener-tech-test/README.md

 ## Additional Information
 Feel free to be creative in how you approach this project.
 Your solution will be evaluated based on code quality, efficiency, and how well it meets the specified requirements.
+Be prepared to discuss the reasoning behind your implementation decisions and their trade-offs.

 Good luck, and we look forward to seeing your URL Shortener project!
 If you have any questions or need clarifications, please reach out to us.